ENJOY FOUR PERFECT DAYS IN THE SOUTHEAST OF IRELAND

 Ireland's Ballilogue in the Kilkenny countryside.

-A 'clochan' or stone hamlet in the Irish countryside, Ballilogue comprises of the 2 bedroom barn, the 5 bedroom Ballilogue farmhouse and the 4 bedroom Lodge, all traditional Irish stone and granite buildings dating from 1800 with contemporary interior light filled spaces set in private gardens.
-In addition, the adjoining converted Old Dairy is available for intimate weddings, private events and dining as is the Cottage Museum, a home dating from the 1740's and now a place for music, entertainment, storytelling and housing the Ballilogue artisan craft shop, all exclusive to guests booking and staying at Ballilogue.
-It's the perfect luxurious base to explore all that Ireland's south and southeast has to offer.
+A 'clochan' or stone hamlet in the Irish countryside, Ballilogue comprises of the 5 bedroom Ballilogue farmhouse and the 4 bedroom Lodge, traditional Irish stone and granite buildings dating from 1800 with contemporary interior light-filled spaces set in private gardens.
+In addition, the adjoining converted Old Dairy is available for intimate weddings, private events and dining as is the Cottage Museum, a home dating from the 1740s and now a place for music, entertainment, storytelling housing the Ballilogue artisan craft shop, all exclusive to guests booking and staying at Ballilogue.
+It's the perfect luxurious base to explore all that Ireland's south and southeast have to offer.